ishehadeh/howlite/writing/report/main.typ

 Notice we can access both the `err.kind` and `err.filename` fields without narrowing, since those exist on each union variant.
 But, in order to get the line number for parse error the variable has to be narrowed by testing the value of `err.kind`.

-= Conculsion
+= Conclusion

-The goal of this project was to create a compiler.
-Currently, only the type checker is finished.
-The project also lacks documentation and testing.
 In its current state, Howlite should be seen as a proof of concept - a test bed for a few particular language features and nothing more.
+Currently, only the type checker and parser are finished.
 Although we were unsuccessful in completing the compiler, the process of implementing the type checker has been informative.

 We found that there is little benefit to using disjoint sets over continuous ranges.
 Even if it is possible to implement efficiently, the maintenance cost of keeping a system for handling disjoints is to high to make it a worth-while feature.